Majors are required to complete 41

 Students accepted into the Clinical Psychology Area of Focus will gain valuable hands-on clinical experience through small, specialized classes and internship experiences.

 To be considered for the program, students must be of Junior standing with at least a 3.4 Overall GPA and 3.6 GPA in Psychology.
 Students must have completed Introduction to Helping Relationships (PSYC 205) and Abnormal Psychology (PSYC 361).
-For information on additional requirements and an application, please visit the Psychology Departmental Office in LA2210.
-If you have questions, please contact Dr. Bethany Brand (410-704-3067, email@example.com).
+For information on additional requirements and an application, please click on the links below.
+Applications should be returned to the Psychology Department Office, or directly to Ms. Amie Myrick.
+If you have further questions, please contact Amie Myrick (email@example.com).